 To get here, you need to travel 17 km out of town along often bumpy roads.
 Taking a Tuk-Tuk will cost around $7 return if you use a taxi app, more if you want to run the gauntlet of negotiating with a driver.

 There are four leading taxi apps in Cambodia, which you can read about here.
+Or if you prefer to tour around with an english driver who’s familiar with the local area you can also book a private taxi cab in Cambodia.

 The journey from central Phnom Penh takes around 30 minutes.
 Entry is $3 for foreigners and, much like most museums in Cambodia, free for Khmer people.